-Frances was brought up and educated in Scotland, and trained as a Social Worker at Edinburgh University.
+Frances was brought up and educated in Scotland, and trained as a social worker at Edinburgh University.
 She worked in this field for many years, in matters relating to children’s welfare, both in Scotland and then Hong Kong, before taking up practice at the Bar.
 She was called to the Bar in 1996 in London and 1997 in Hong Kong.

 She joined Des Voeux Chambers in 1999 having served part of her pupillage there.

-She was one of the team of counsel who acted in the Court of Final Appeal case of LKW v DD.
+She was one of the team of counsel who acted in the Court of Final Appeal case of LKW v.
+DD.

-Chambers & Partners Asia Pacific 2016 (Family/ Matrimonial)
+Chambers & Partners Asia Pacific (2021)

 Frances has given frequent talks and workshops to practitioners on family law and practice and has taught Family Law and Matrimonial Practice at Hong Kong University SPACE.
 She was a contributing editor to Family Law and Practice in Hong Kong.